- Lab Committee, 2009-

 - Director, Edmond J. Safra Graduate Fellowship Program, 2010-

-Eric Beerbohm is Associate Professor of Government and the Committee on Social Studies at Harvard University and Director of Graduate Fellowships at the Edmond J. Safra Center for Ethics.
+Eric Beerbohm is the Frederick S. Danzinger Associate Professor of Government and the Committee on Social Studies at Harvard University and Director of Graduate Fellowships at the Edmond J. Safra Center for Ethics.
 His philosophical and teaching interests include democratic theory, theories of distributive justice, and the philosophy of social science.
 He is currently working on a theory of democratic lawmaking, including principles that bear on legislative compromise, obstructionism, and political leadership.
-His book, In Our Name: The Ethics of Democracy (Princeton University Press, 2012), considers the responsibility of citizens for for political injustice.
+His book, In Our Name: The Ethics of Democracy (Princeton University Press, 2012), considers the responsibility of citizens for political injustice.
 He has also written on the implications of moral uncertainty for political decision-making, the demandingness of deliberative democracy, and the moral risks imposed by anti-egalitarian social policies.
 A Marshall Scholar and Mellon Fellow in the Humanities and Social Sciences, he received his Ph.D. from Princeton University in 2008, B.Phil. in Philosophy from Oxford University, and BA in Political Science and the Program in Ethics in Society from Stanford University.
-He was a Faculty Fellow at the Edmond J. Safra Center for Ethics in 2008-2009.
+He was a Faculty Fellow at the Edmond J. Safra Center for Ethics in 2008-09.
 He is a recipient of the 2012 Roslyn Abramson Award, given annually to two Harvard faculty in Arts and Sciences for "excellence and sensitivity in undergraduate teaching."

 Email | Ph: 617.495.2261